lukxsx/2048-ai/README.md

 ## Building
 ### Prerequisites
-You need GCC (or any C compiler), Make and Check.
-(Some university's computer should have these already installed, at least on melkki)
+You need a C compiler (GCC for example), Make and Check.
+(Some university's computer should have these already installed, at least on melkki).
+For example, in Arch Linux, ```pacman -S base-devel check``` and in Ubuntu/Debian based distros ```apt install build-essential check```.

 ### Compiling
 Run the command